 Best for finance, employment and education, this program nevertheless has some great options for travel, especially for deals and package bookings.
 To get into this program is way harder than Rakuten, CJ or Share A Sale but the companies here make it worth your while.
 Use my referral link for a quick leg up!

-Another popular name, especially in Europe.
+Another popular aggregate affiliate program, especially in Europe.
 If you are starting out this program has a $5 buy in which you can get back with your first payment.
-I think this is a great platform for country specific campaigns especially for UK based bloggers.
+I think this is a great platform for country-specific campaigns, especially for UK based bloggers.

 A somewhat unique program as they sell annual flash sale type of packaged bundles targeting various audiences.
 Depending on what you talk about, what your travel blog is about, you may be able to find a bundle here that you’d like to promote.